Offences involving Domestic and Captive Animals

 Tel: 0300 123 0100

-Section 107 inserts S.1(6A), S.4(1B) and S.1.(2A) into the Dangerous Dogs Act 1991 to require a court to consider the temperament of the dog and its past behaviour and whether the owner of the dog, or the person for the time being in charge of it, is a fit and proper person to be in charge of a dog, and may consider any other relevant circumstances when deciding whether a dog would constitute a danger to public safety or considering destruction or disqualification orders.
+Section 107 of the Anti-social Behaviour, Crime and Policing Act 2014 inserts s.
+1(6A), s.
+4(1B) and s.
+4B(2A) into the Dangerous Dogs Act 1991 to require a court to consider the temperament of the dog and its past behaviour and whether the owner of the dog, or the person for the time being in charge of it, is a fit and proper person to be in charge of a dog, and may consider any other relevant circumstances when deciding whether a dog would constitute a danger to public safety or considering Destruction or Contingent Destruction Orders.